Secrets

 Version History

-You can view past versions of a secret by clicking the Access Log icon in the secret row.
+You can view past versions of a secret by clicking the ... icon in the secret row and choosing the Secret History option.

-When the button is clicked, the access log pane will slide out.
+When that's selected, the access log pane will slide out.
 Click on the Version History tab to display past versions.

 Redaction